alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

         )
 ```

-Before implementing it, we need to notice something important.
-As a convention in PyTorch, when the symmetric eigenvalue algorithm is invoked, it uses _only_ the upper triangle of the matrix.
+Before implementing the backward pass, we need to notice something important.
+As a convention in PyTorch, when the symmetric eigenvalue algorithm is invoked, it uses _only_ the lower triangle of the matrix.
 Why?
-Well - it should be symmetric, so the lower triangle is in theory just a mirror-image.
-In practice, it doesn't even look at the lower triangle - it is ignored.
-Thus, each component above the diagonal contributes to the gradient _twice_: once in its role in the upper triangular, and again in its role at the corresponding position in the lower triangular.
+Well - it should be symmetric, so the upper triangle is in theory just a mirror-image.
+In practice, it doesn't even look at the upper triangle - it is ignored.
+Thus, each off-diagonal component contributes to the gradient _twice_: once through its role below the diagonal, and once through its mirror image above the diagonal.
 Diagonal components, of course, receive it only once.
-So below you will see a factor of two applied to gradients exactly because of this:
+So below you will see a factor of two applied to off-diagonal gradients exactly because of this:

 ```python
     @staticmethod